; SUMMA 21

 But wait.
 Does that mean we are always responsible for the creation of the hell we experience?

-No. We may have little or no control over the experience of hell in its many forms on this earth.
+No. Unfortunately, we may have little or no control over the experience of hell in its many forms on this earth.
 Terrifying storms, floods, earth quakes, and forest fires inflict the destructive power of natural events.
 Human history is filled with examples of the hell created by people who use their political, economic or personal power to dominate others.
 Disease, injury, hunger, war, hatred, and grinding poverty are a constant source of suffering.
 Good people suffer injury and privation, beautiful children are murdered, mental illness destroys rational thought, people die of starvation and disease, and we are plagued by the fear of losing our economic well-being.
 The events and conditions of Hell are imposed on us from an almost unlimited number of sources.
 In these however, the genesis is frequently the result of human conduct.
 Unlimited greed, a lust for political power, military aggression, blind ideology, willful ignorance, visceral hatred, and so on.
 These are the failings of the human character.
 The result is physical suffering and mental anguish, often for both the sinner and the innocent.

 We all become victims.

 Yes, Hell certainly exists.
 It is a state of being, located on this earth, and in this life.
-But we often make our own Hell, we humans.
+But ...

 We Make Our Own Hell, We Humans